WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ### Weaknesses

-Our own complacency could also derail or delay SSI adoption.
+Our own complacency could derail or delay SSI adoption.

 * Self-sovereign identity concepts can be confusing, especially when we lead with technology and not societal benefits
 * We do not discuss deployment schedules for SSI networks and APIs, so many application developers refrain from investing effort;